unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 Although Go's panic mechanism resembles exceptions in other languages, but since a panic causes the program to crash, it is generally used for grave errors.
 Diligent programmers consider any crash to be proof of a bug in their code.
 In a robust program, "expected" errors, the kind that arise from incorrect input, misconfiguration, or failing I/O, should be handled gracefully; they are best dealt with using *error* values.

 Go's panic mechanism runs the deferred function *before* it unwinds the stack, so runtime.Stack can print information about functions that seem to have already been "unwound".

 > Wikipedia: Adding a subroutine's entry to the call stack is sometimes called "winding"; conversely, removing entries is "unwinding".

 > Starting in Go 1.21, calling panic with a nil interface value or an untyped nil causes a run-time error (a different panic).
 The GODEBUG setting panicnil=1 disables the run-time error.

-# Recover
+# Recover, Fatal Error

 Giving up is usually the right response to a panic, but not always.
 It might be possible to recover in some way, or at least clean up the mess before quitting.

-If the built-in recover function is called **within a deferred function** and the function containing the defer statement is panicking, recover ends the current state of panic and returns the panic value.
+If the built-in recover function is called **directly within a deferred function** and the function containing the defer statement is panicking, recover ends the current state of panic and **returns the panic value**.
 The function that was panicking does not continue where it left off but returns normally.

-> Recover is **only useful inside deferred functions**.
+Recover is **only useful directly called inside deferred functions**.
 During normal execution, a call to recover will return nil and have no other effect.

 ```go
 func Parse(input string) (s *Syntax, err error) {